 Interest rates for the revolving credit facility and the term loan A are determined at the option of the Company (at a margin based on leverage) at either 2.0% to 3.25% above the LIBOR Rate or 1.0% to 2.25% above the defined Base Rate.
 Notwithstanding the foregoing, the applicable margin with respect to the revolving credit facility and the term loan A from January 1, 2003 through September 30, 2003 shall not be less than 1.5% with respect to Base Rate advances and 2.5% with respect to LIBOR advances.
 Interest rates for the term loan B are determined (at a margin based on leverage) at 3.5% above LIBOR or 2.5% above the defined Base Rate.
 The Company is required to pay quarterly commitment fees on the undrawn portion of the facility, ranging from 0.5% to 1.0% per annum, depending on the level of facility usage.
 In addition, the credit facilities require compliance with financial coverage ratios that measure operating cash flow against total debt, operating cash flow against senior debt, interest coverage, pro forma debt service and fixed charges, as defined in the credit facilities.
 The credit facilities also contain financial and operational covenants and other restrictions which the Company, the borrowers and their restricted subsidiaries must comply with, whether or not there are borrowings outstanding.
 Such covenants and restrictions include restrictions on certain types of acquisitions, indebtedness, investments, liens, capital expenditures, and the ability of the borrowers to pay dividends and make other distributions.
 The borrowers under the credit facilities include the Company's principal domestic operating subsidiaries (other than Verestar).
-The Company and the restricted subsidiaries (as defined in the credit facilities) and Verestar and its subsidiaries have guaranteed all of the loans under the credit facilities.
-These loans are secured by liens on substantially all assets of the Company, the borrowers and the restricted subsidiaries' and Verestar and its subsidiaries.
-The credit facilities also res
+The Company and the restricted subsidiaries (as defined in the credit facilities) and Verestar and its subsidiaries.
+These loans are secured by liens on substantially all assets of the Company, the borrowers, the restricted subsidiaries' ability to transfer funds to the Company.
+As of December 31, 2002 substantially all assets of the Company are held by the borrowe